Nuggets vs. Suns Predictions & Picks - Western Conference Semifinals Game 2

 - When the spread is set as 4 or more this season, Denver (27-21-1) covers a higher percentage of those games when it is the favorite (55.1%) than Phoenix (7-7-1) does as the underdog (46.7%).

-- Denver and its opponents have exceeded the total 45.1% of the time this season (37 out of 82).
+- Denver and its opponents have gone over the point total 45.1% of the time this season (37 out of 82).
 That's less often than Phoenix and its opponents have (40 out of 82).

-- The Nuggets have a .705 winning percentage as a moneyline favorite (43-18) this season while the Suns have a .281 winning percentage as a moneyline underdog (9-23).

 Watch live NBA games without cable on all your devices with a seven-day free trial to Fubo!